"

 Kadence C. Maier and Wesley B. Maier, PhD

 In response to the rising prison rates during the 1960s and 1970s (Tonry, 1995), policymakers sought alternative punishments to incarceration.
-The increasing number of inmates not only strained state budgets but also highlighted the inadequacies of existing punishment options—imprisonment, probation, or fines—each of which was not always suitable for all types of criminal offenses.
+The multiplying number of inmates not only strained state budgets but also highlighted the inadequacies of existing punishment options—imprisonment, probation, or fines—each of which was not always suitable for all types of criminal offenses.
 Imprisonment was generally considered costly and excessively harsh for many crimes, whereas probation and fines were often viewed as too lenient.
 To address these concerns, a variety of intermediate sanctions were developed, offering a range of midrange, alternative punishments.

 A flowchart illustrating the sequence of sanctions arranged by their severity.
 The flowchart begins with the least severe sanctions at the top and progresses downwards to the most severe sanctions.
 Each sanction level is represented by a box, with lines indicating the progression from one level to the next.